 Powerful and hard to predict, tornadoes can form quickly, cause widespread death and destruction and then vanish minutes later.
-To track and classify these storms, the National Weather Service uses a system that relies on wind speeds and damage patterns to determine the intensity of the tornado.
+To track and classify these storms, the National Weather Service bases tornado ratings on tornado wind speed and damage patterns to determine the intensity of the tornado.
 The Enhanced Fujita Scale classifies storms from Category 0 to Category 5, with the top category reserved for only the most devastating and catastrophic storms.

 Enhanced Fujita Scale